Travelport/travelport-uapi-tutorial/lesson_2-4.md

 For each of the above, we've provided a helper function in lesson 4's code to make it easy to create these objects.

-The return value, `HotelAvailabilitySearchRsp` is substantially simpler than the return value for air travel searches, but in a similar form.
-The critical elements of the returned object are the returned collection of `HotelSearchResult` objects and the children of these objects, the `HotelProperty` object.
-The search result provides information about the pricing of the hotel and the latter object provides some details about the specific property such as the address and amenities.
+The return value, `BaseHotelSearchRsp  is substantially simpler than the return value for air travel searches, but in a similar form.
+The critical elements of the returned object are the returned collection of `HotelSearchResult` objects and the children of these objects, the `HotelProperty` and `RateInfo` object object.
+The `RateInfo` provides information about the pricing of the hotel and the `HotelProperty` object provides some details about the specific property such as the address and amenities etc.

 #### XML For A Hotel Search